This post is for business owners, marketing directors/managers and sales directors/managers.

 What Would The Agreement Look Like?

-The agreement between sales and marketing might read something like this:
+The agreement between sales and marketing might read something like:

-Setting goals like this for marketing could be a huge jump for your business.
+Setting goals like this for marketing could provide a significant revenue increase for your business.

 Don’t Let Perfection Hold You Back

-Whether you have 1 marketing specialist, or a team; 1 sales person or a sales team, once you have a hang of it sales will enjoy a steadier stream of higher quality leads, and marketing will have more flexibility about the types of leads they provide.
+Whether you have one marketing specialist, or a team; one salesperson or a sales team, once you have a hang of it sales will enjoy a steadier stream of higher quality leads, and marketing will have more flexibility about the types of leads they provide.

 Once you have the goal in place, marketing and sales working towards the same company wide goals will significantly increase your chances of hitting your revenue goals.

 Stop seeing marketing and sales as different bodies in your business.
 The traditional boundaries between marketing and sales have been obliterated.
-Now is the time to get everyone working together towards a single common revenue goal.
+Now is the time to get everyone working together towards a company wide shared revenue goal to boost sales and revenue.

 Create a Sales Enablement Strategy.